mkristian/dm-hibernate-adapter/README.markdown

 - make a gem
 - obey the properties field and required constraints as well the storagename for the tablename
 - make the logger a "ruby logger" with the same API as a standard ruby logger and log only if the logger level allows it (do not rely on underlying logger, i.e. avoid unnessecary string operations)
+- remove all dirty hacks from jibernate (ie.  Resource#send can't be used )